salaboy/from-monolith-to-k8s/platform/crossplane-dapr/README.md

 In this section we will deploy two simple application.
 One in Java that writes data to the statestore and one in Go that reads the data from it.

+You can find the source code for these two simple applications in this repository [Dapr Example Apps](https://github.com/salaboy/dapr-example-apps).
+Notice that you don't need the source code to run this applications.

 The goal of this section is to highlight the polyglot appraoch of Dapr and show how without adding any Redis specific dependency to our applications, we can connect and use it.
 As this approach applies also to Pub/Sub, secret stores, workflows, actors, etc.

 Let's deploy our applications: